Administer your IoT Central application

 The user who creates an application is automatically assigned to the Administrator role.
 There must always be at least one user in the Administrator role.

 Users in the Application Builder role can do everything in an application except administer the application.
-This means builders can create, edit, and delete device templates and devices, manage device sets, and run analytics and jobs.
+Builders can create, edit, and delete device templates and devices, manage device sets, and run analytics and jobs.
 Builders won't have access to the Administration section of the application.

 Users in the Application Operator role can't make changes to device templates and can't administer the application.
-This means operators can adding and deleting devices, manage device sets, and run analytics and jobs.
+Operators can add and delete devices, manage device sets, and run analytics and jobs.
 Operators won't have access to the Application Builder and Administration pages.

 View your bill